NoraLiu2000/GFP_automation/README.md

 ### To start analysis:
 1. Download FIJI at https://imagej.net/software/fiji/downloads
 2. Download gfp_automation.ijm
-3. Run FIJI and drag gfp.automation.ijm into the FIJI window to open the macro file
+3. Run FIJI and drag gfp.automation.ijm into the FIJI window to open the macro file.
 4. Click "RUN" at the bottom of the terminal.
-When the pop-up file explorer window appears, select the main directory containing your data
+When the pop-up file explorer window appears, select the main directory containing your data.
+The macro will now iteratively analyse all images in each subfolder under the main directory.
 5. Measurements will be saved in a folder named "measurements" in each subfolder.

 Please note that certain parameters can be adjusted to achieve maximum accuracy when selecting areas of interest.
 Parameters that the user can adjust are marked out with a clear "#########USER DESIGNATION########" line, along with a short description of how the parameter affects the accuracy of ROI selections (see below).